airbytehq/airbyte/airbyte-db/README.md

 ```

 - Run the `runMigration` method to run the newly-created migration.
 There are detailed information in the logs about what is going on with the database before and after the migration.
+- Once everything looks correct, run the `integrateMigration` method to:
+  - Update the schema dump in `resources/<db-name>_databases/schema_dump.txt`.
+  - Update the jOOQ-generated code in `src/main/java/io.airbyte.db.instance.<db-name>.jooq`.
-- Each database also has a `<db-name>DatabaseMigrationTest` that will run all migrations, and create a schema dump in `resources/<db-name>_databases/schema_dump.txt` automatically.
-Please remember to check in any change in the schema dump.
-In this way, we can be sure that there is no unexpected schema changes caused by any new migration.
+  - Please remember to check in all the above changes in the schema dump.

 # How to Run a Migration
 - Automatic.
 Migrations will be run automatically in the server.
 If you prefer to manually run the migration, change `RUN_FLYWAY_MIGRATION` to `false` in `.env`.